azare242/Information-Retrieval-Spring2023-Project/README.md

 The search engine will then return the documents that match the query.

 ## Phase 1
-Using Positional Index For Book Retrieval
+Using Positional Index For Bool Retrieval
 ## Phase 2
 Using Vector Space Model and TFIDF for Rank Retrieval